mosati/SWE1/README.md

 ###Plan
 Coding done by Justin, Testing done by Tyler, and Documentation done by Karl

-Program will be coded in Java and we will use version control on GitHub.
+Program will be coded in Java and we will use git and GitHub for version control.

 The steps we will take to complete the project are: